nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 Nebari is a highly configurable tool with different customization options.
 To better understand how to use these options, this guide will walk you through the different configuration options in `nebari-config.yaml` and how to use them.
-In the "How to deploy Nebari" sections of our docs we covered how you can auto-generate this file using `nebari init` (and properly set options/flags and environment variables).
+In the "How to deploy Nebari" pages of our docs we covered how you can auto-generate this file using `nebari init` (and properly set options/flags and environment variables).

 After first initializing a project, you can find the configuration file, `nebari-config.yaml`, in your project directory.
 This file is a `YAML` file that exports sets of parameters used by Nebari to deploy and redeploy changes to your infrastructure.